johnny-de/AlarmWatcher/README.md

 ### Notifications

 With Notifications, AlarmWatcher ensures you never miss critical updates by sending alerts directly to your device.
-Notifications are powered by a service worker, enabling seamless delivery even when the application is not actively open in your browser.
+Notifications are powered by a service worker, enabling seamless delivery even when AlarmWatcher is not actively open in your browser.

 ### PWA support

 AlarmWatcher is fully compatible as a Progressive Web App (PWA), which means the web interface works like a native app on supported devices.
-For mobile users, you can easily add AlarmWatcher to your home screen, and it will function just like an app—no need to download it from an app store.
+For mobile users, you can easily add AlarmWatcher to your home screen, and it will function just like an app — no need to download it from an app store.

 ## Public demo